toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 The server was running the [Varnish Cache](https://www.varnish-cache.org/), a truly excellent piece of software which, when running on modern hardware, will easily serve 10 Gb/s of web traffic without breaking a sweat.
-Futhermore, the CPU graph revealed that lack of processing capacity had not been an issue; the server in question, a [Cisco UCS B200 M3](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-b200-m3-blade-server/index.html), had been mostly idling during the problematic period:
+The CPU graph confirmed that lack of processing capacity had not been an issue; the server in question, a [Cisco UCS B200 M3](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-b200-m3-blade-server/index.html), had been mostly idling during the problematic period: